ThorGalli/ThorGalli/README.md

 🌐 Check out my Portfolio: https://www.gallithor.tech

 🎮 My programming journey spans over 15 years, starting with game development and modding during my teens.

+Has knowledge of front-end, using the React.js Framework for developing webapps, and back-end, integrating services and APIs.
+Works with code review and applies automated tests to ensure the quality of projects.